-For other receivables and loan receivables arised from co-investment, the Group measures the loss allowance for those receivables equal to 12-month ECL, unless when there has been a significant increase in credit risk since initial recognition, the Group recognizes lifetime ECL.
-The assessment of whether lifetime ECL should be recognized is based on significant increase in the likelihood or risk of default occurring since initial recognition and the Group also considered the net asset value of the co-investment for estimating the ECL for loan receivables.
-For the result of the assessment, no impairment loss on other receivables and loan receivables arised from co-investment was provided as at 31 December 2022 and 2021.
-The outstanding balance of those receivables of HK\$138,562,000 (2021: HK\$110,899,000) are considered as not deteriorated significantly in credit quality or with low credit risk.
+For other receivables and loan receivables arised from the Co-investment, the Group measures the loss allowance for those receivables equal to 12-month ECL, unless when there has been a significant increase in credit risk since initial recognition, the Group recognizes lifetime ECL.
+The assessment of whether lifetime ECL should be recognized is based on significant increase in the likelihood or risk of default occurring since initial recognition and the Group also considered the net asset value of the Co-investment for estimating the ECL for loan receivables.
+For the result of the assessment, no impairment loss on other receivables and loan receivables arised from Co-investment was provided as at 31 December 2023 and 2022.
+The outstanding balance of those receivables of HK\$126,854,000 (2022: HK\$138,562,000) are considered as not deteriorated significantly in credit quality or with low credit risk.
 Management believes that there was no significant increase in credit risk inherent in the Group's outstanding balance of those receivables.